 Employees who are terminated for “misconduct” or who voluntarily leave their employment absent “good cause” may be prevented from obtaining deserved and much needed unemployment benefits by their employers.
 However, the Unemployment Insurance Code is very employee friendly.
 That is, the law presumes that employment was not terminated for misconduct or that the employee had a valid reason for leaving “for cause.”
 The burden is often placed on the employer.
 Nonetheless, the law is complex and employers often take advantage of employees who are unfamiliar with the system.
 Clark Employment Law will represent you at your hearing and work hard to fight for your benefits.
 If your unemployment has been denied and/or if your employer has appealed the decision to grant you benefits, contact Clark Employment Law for a consultation.

-Clark Employment Law is a premier California based employment law firm specializing in the representation of employees in discrimination, harassment and other employment cases in Sacramento and San Francisco.
+Clark Employment Law is a premier California based employment law firm specializing in the representation of employees in discrimination, harassment and other employment cases in Sacramento.